toonjohners/pipeline/README.md

-# pipeline
+# PIPELINE
-This is my pipeline as code for learning
+This is my pipeline-as-code for learning